 Figure 10-1.
 Shadow Pricing Settings

-This default option results in the fastest model execution, since the UWSL models are applied only once per feedback iteration.
+This default option results in the fastest model execution, since the Usual Work and School Location Choice (UWSLC) models are applied only once per feedback iteration.

 There will be instances where a user will need to revise the shadow prices.
 For example, when the scenario under study may use an updated employment projection, it will be necessary to update the shadow prices so that the model fully reflects the revised employment projection.